 Mergeflow is a powerful data collection and analytics software, designed for analyzing R&D and business information.
-Through natural language processing and machine learning, Mergeflow automates many of the information gathering and organizing tasks that a research analyst would perform manually.
+Through AI-augmented analytics, Mergeflow automates many of the information gathering and organizing tasks that a research analyst would perform manually.

 Mergeflow was originally founded in 2007 by Florian Wolf, a PhD graduate from MIT and former research associate in Computer Science and Genetics at the University of Cambridge.
 At this early stage, Mergeflow developed analytics software for hedge fund investors.
 This included some of what today is called “alternative data” (news, blogs, and social media).
 But then the financial crisis raged, and customers started to skimp.
 Mergeflow’s small team was forced to rethink and pivot the entire company.

 Eventually, after exploring all kinds of options and possibilities, they met with a team at Siemens Corporate Technology that wanted to automate and scale some of their technology scouting activities.
 This project began as a proof-of-concept, but Mergeflow’s team quickly realized that this was exactly what they wanted to do all along: The perfect combination of “building cutting-edge analytics software” and “helping solve fascinating, and often somewhat hidden, challenges across a wide variety of tech sectors”.